CYF2000127/MolNexTR/README.md

 sh ./exps/eval.sh
 ```
 The default batch size was set to 32 with a single NVIDIA RTX 3090 GPU.
-The outputs include the main metrics we used, such as SMILES exact matching accuracy and Graph exact matching accuracy.
+The outputs include the main metrics we used, such as SMILES and graph exact matching accuracy.

 ### Prediction
 Run the following command: